webfx-project/webfx-stack/README.md

 * **Vert.x**: Vert.x implementation of the WebFX Stack server-side modules

 An additional implementation for Spring Boot might be considered in the future.

+## Why a new framework?

+Because the WebFX Stack has these 3 special unique qualities:

+* Mainly client-side
+* Cross-platform (GWT compatible in particular)
+* Designed to work with JavaFX

+These 3 combined qualities are not shared by any other existing Java frameworks, and these are the qualities you are naturally expecting when developing WebFX applications.

+The whole WebFX ecosystem, and the WebFX Stack in particular, like other modern web technologies, emphasis the client-side paradigm where most of the application code resides on the client rather than on the server, to provide a better user experience (faster navigation, faster rendering, offline mode, etc...).

+For example, as opposed to other Java ORMs which are primary designed to run on the server (some may run on the client - but definitely not in the browser), and require most of the time a direct database access, the ORM we provide is primary designed to run on the client (including in the browser) and doesn't require a direct database access (queries are sent asynchronously via through the event bus).
+It builds and maintains the entities in the client memory, so they can be directly accessed when running the client application logic, or building the UI.

+Our authorization framework is also designed for a client-side usage, and integrates beautifully with JavaFX (all your UI actions will be automatically displayed/hidden or enabled/disabled through JavaFX bindings, depending on the authorizations granted to the authenticated user).